commercionetwork/chains/README.md

 This repository contains all the data related to the different chains that a Commercio.network validator can connect to.

 ## Getting Started
+**IMPORTANT BEFORE YOU START**: If you are already a validator you need see section [Update chain](#update-chain) procedure.
+If you are thinking of creating a new server instantiate, use the following procedure.

 First off, you’ll need to setup a server.
 This guide is written for Digital Ocean, but it is applicable to any other cloud provider like Amazon AWS, Google Cloud, Microsoft Azure, Alibaba Cloud or Scaleway.